 Be Careful with Translators

-Automatic translators do not always capture the real meaning of words.
+Automatic translators don't always capture the real meaning of words.
 Use them as support, but always confirm with reliable dictionaries.

 Forget Your Native Language

 Dive headfirst into Japanese.
 Change your mindset.
-Think, speak, and read in the target language as much as possible.
+Think, speak, and read in the target language as much as you can.

 Study Dialects

 Japan has many dialects.
 Get to know the main ones.
-Learning at least the basics of Kansai-ben, for example, greatly enhances your understanding.
+Learning the basics of Kansai-ben, for example, greatly expands what you can understand.

 Learn English

-Many words in Japanese come from English.
-Additionally, a lot of study content is in English.
-Learning both is a strategic advantage.
+Many words in Japanese come from English, and a lot of study material is in English.
+Picking up English is a strategic advantage on top of your Japanese.

 Study Kanji by Radicals

-When you encounter a difficult ideogram, look it up by radicals.
-This helps understand the logic of construction and facilitates memorization.
+When you run into a tough ideogram, look it up by radicals.
+It helps you see the logic behind its construction and makes memorization easier.

 Understand Formality

 Levels of formality change everything in Japanese.
-Know how to use keigo (polite language), informal, and honorific according to the situation.
+Know how to use keigo (polite language), informal speech, and honorifics depending on the situation.

 Other Tips and Considerations